 RasGas Company Limited (RasGas) has inaugurated several research agreements with Texas A&M University at Qatar.
 The signed research agreements expand longstanding cooperation between Texas A&M University at Qatar and RasGas, and reflect RasGas commitment to fund and support technology research with Texas A&M University at Qatar as part of the terms of an existing memorandum of understanding signed in 2006.

-Agilent’s electronic test and measurement systems offer leading technology for engineering and science research for university laboratories, classrooms and research facilities.
+Agilent’s electronic test and measurement systems offer leading technology for teaching and research activities in university laboratories, classrooms and research facilities.
 Texas A&M University at Qatar has received a donation of cutting edge equipment which will enhance the University’s wireless research.
 The equipment, a PXB Baseband Generator and Channel Emulator, worth $ 146,000 was donated by Agilent Technologies Inc.